Valeriya-avt/interpreter/README.md

 ```
 <p align="center">
 <img src="https://github.com/Valeriya-avt/interpreter/blob/main/image/functions_fibonacci_recursion.gif" width="80%"></p>

-You can optionally display a table of local variables for each function.

 I’m very glad if you liked this interpreter.
 I look forward to your comments and ideas!